mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiFitPeaks2D-v1.rst

 Description
 -----------

-PoldiCalculateSpectrum2D is a preliminary algorithm that can be used to calculate 2D POLDI-data from a set of peaks.
+PoldiFitPeaks2D is an algorithm that can be used to fit a set of individual peaks to 2D POLDI-data.
 These must come in a table of special format, which may be generated for example by :ref:`algm-PoldiFitPeaks1D`.
 Furthermore, the algorithm needs a MatrixWorkspace containing raw POLDI data with correct dimensions and a proper instrument definition.

 The 1D-peak intensities need to be integral intensities, so the peaks are integrated if necessary.
 If there is no profile information supplied in the peak table (:ref:`algm-PoldiFitPeaks1D` adds this automatically), it's possible to supply a profile function as parameter to this algorithm.
 If a profile function name is present in the peak table, the one supplied in the parameters has priority.

 At the moment all profiles are calculated independently, using Gaussian functions.
-In future versions of the algorithm this will be much more flexible, including background functions.
+In future versions of the algorithm this will be much more flexible.

+PoldiFitPeaks2D can also be used to calculate a theoretical 2D pattern from a set of peaks by limiting the iterations to 0.

 Usage
 -----

 .. include:: ../usagedata-note.txt

-PoldiAutoCorrelation operates on a MatrixWorkspace with a valid POLDI instrument definition.
-The following short example demonstrates how to use the algorithm, processing data obtained from recording the spectrum of a Silicon standard material (powder).
+PoldiFitPeaks2D operates on a MatrixWorkspace with a valid POLDI instrument definition.
+The following short example demonstrates how to use the algorithm, processing data obtained from recording the spectrum of a Silicon standard material (powder) and calculating a theoretical 2D-spectrum.

 .. testcode:: ExSilicon2D